dablyputs/minunit/README.md

     MU_REPORT_VERBOSE();
     return MU_EXIT_CODE;
 }

 ```
-Which will produce output similar to:
+Which will produce color (cannot be displayed on github) output similar to:

 [TEST] Running test_example_verbose...
 [ASSERTION PASSED] 1 should equal 1